qaz6750/XiaoMi9-Drivers/README.md

 - Pirate Drivers of [SurfaceDuo-Drivers](https://github.com/WOA-Project/SurfaceDuo-Drivers)
 - These driver files are based on @gus33000 's drivers for Surface Duo.
 - Huge thanks to @gus33000!
+- PmicChargerFg8150 driver fixed by Molly, Thanks to Molly for repairing
 - Commercial use is PROHIBITED
 - This repository contains driver binary files for Xiaomi-9
 - All driver binary files form a board support package to be used on devices mentioned above to provide hardware support for the Windows operating system.